sc-eQTLgen-consortium/co-eQTL-meta-analysis/README.md

 ```

+#### running co-eQTL mapping pipeline without job scheduler
-#### Sometimes it can be useful to run the pipeline in an interactive session, however this will generally be a slower way of running the whole pipeline
+Sometimes it can be useful to run the pipeline in an interactive session, however this will generally be a slower way of running the whole pipeline.
-ask for resources.
+Ask for resources.
 The more CPUs you ask, the faster things will go, but also the more memory you require.
 Larger datasets will also require more memory.

 ```sh
 srun --cpus-per-task=4 --mem=64gb --nodes=1 --qos=priority --job-name=correlation_calculation --time=71:59:59 --tmp=1000gb --pty bash -i # this requests an interactive session